Harphies/harphies/README.md

 ### About me
-Very nine and Infinitely Curious
+Very nice and Infinitely Curious